-- 2,200 total holders45 or 450 round lot holders;46 and - 1.25 million unrestricted publicly held shares47 with a \$45 million minimum market value.48
+- 2,200 total holders or 450 round lot holders; and - 1.25 million unrestricted publicly held shares with a \$45 million minimum market value.

-In computing the number of unrestricted publicly held shares, Nasdaq will not consider shares held by an officer, director, or 10% or greater shareholder of the company.49
+In computing each of the above, Nasdaq will not consider shares held by an officer, director, or 10% or greater shareholder of the company.

-In addition, where the issuer meets the requirements of the NGM Income Standard or the NGM Equity Standard (as detailed above), it must have at least three registered and active market-makers.50 Otherwise, the issuer must have at least four registered and active market-makers.51
+In addition, where the issuer meets the requirements of the NGM Income Standard or the NGM Equity Standard (as detailed above), it must have at least three registered and active market-makers.
+Otherwise, the issuer must have at least four registered and active market-makers.